catamphetamine/easy-react-form/README.md

 The `<Form/>` takes the following optional properties:

-  * `trim : boolean` – Set to `false` to disable field value trimming.
+  * `trim : Boolean` – Set to `false` to disable trimming strings.
 Defaults to `true`.

   * `requiredMessage : String` – The default `error` message for `<Field required/>`.
 Is `"Required"` by default.

   * `onError : Function(Error)` — Submit error handler.
-E.g. can show a popup with error details.
+E.g. can show a popup with error message.

-  * `autoFocus : boolean` — Can automatically focus on the first form field when the form is mounted.
+  * `autoFocus : Boolean` — If `true` will automatically focus on the first form field when the form is mounted.
 Defauls to `true`.

   * `onBeforeSubmit : Function`

   * `onAfterSubmit : Function`

+  * `onAbandon : Function(fieldName, fieldValue)` — If a form field was focused but then the form wasn't submitted and was unmounted then this function is called meaning that the user possibly tried to fill out the form but then decided to move on for some reason (e.g. didn't know what to enter in a particular form field).

 The `<Form/>` component instance (`ref`) provides the following methods: